Keynotes

 Carl Lind, Sweden

-Wearable Technologies for Exposure Detection and Assessment
+Wearable Technologies for Exposure Detection, Assessment ANd PREvention

 Curriculum Vitae